dmtrkzkv/fine_conference_app/README.md

 ## License and Copyright

 The Fine Conference App is MIT-licensed.
 This repository contains only code, but the program material a downloader fetches may be copyrighted by the conference and its publisher.
 Do not commit those files (or a built `conference_app.html`, which embeds them) to a public repository or otherwise redistribute them.
 If you plan to share a built app with attendees, make sure you have the right to distribute the underlying program data.

+The Fine Conference App is intended as a user-side tool for organizing and viewing conference schedules and related metadata.
+Like Zotero, the software processes information already accessible to the user and generates a local/self-contained conference viewer.
+Users are responsible for ensuring their use complies with applicable conference policies, website terms, and copyright law.

+Conference names, logos, trademarks, and program content are the property of their respective owners and are used only for identification and compatibility purposes.
+Unless explicitly stated, this project is not affiliated with or endorsed by any conference organizer, publisher, sponsor, or society.